realshashi/canvas-app/README.md

-Its a simple web signature app.
-Its as student project i did for the better understading of the basics of JS,HTMLand especially CSS.
+Its a simple web signature app.Its as student project i did for the better understading of the basics of JS,HTMLand especially CSS.